xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 #### **Example: AWS Lambda**

+![[Cloud-Native Architecture Fundamentals Serverless Overview.png]]
+- AWS Lambda is a leading serverless offering, classified as **Function-as-a-Service** (FaaS).
+	- **Function-as-a-Service (FaaS)** is a **serverless computing model** where the **cloud provider manages the entire server infrastructure** for you.
-![[Cloud-Native Architecture Fundamentals Serverless Overview.png]] AWS Lambda is a leading serverless offering, classified as **Function-as-a-Service** (FaaS).
-Users can upload code or container images, and Lambda automatically executes them in response to events.
+-  Users can upload code or container images, and Lambda automatically executes them in response to events.
 - Automatic response to requests at any scale.
 - Built-in concurrency management (**Provisioned Concurrency**)
   - Multiple number of instances can run simultaneously.
 It ensures that functions are pre-initialized and can serve requests with minimal latency, even under high demand.